-In response to this observation, Arindam and I have developed a new power management technique that relies upon a more accurate proxy for user performance needs than CPU- or OS-level events, but that is still inexpensive to measure.
+In response to this observation, we have developed a new power management technique that relies upon a more accurate proxy for user performance needs than CPU- or OS-level events, but that is still inexpensive to measure.
 We estimate user satisfaction with processor performance using information that is "close to flesh" and apparent to the user rather than information that is "close to metal" and hidden from the user.
 Interface devices are the logical locations for these measurements since they sit between computation and user perception.
-Video output is particularly useful because it is the user's primary source of information regarding the performance of the computer.
+The display is particularly useful because it is the user's primary source of information regarding the performance of the computer.

 We must note that a user satisfaction-aware optimization policy does not need an absolute metric for user-perceived performance to make decisions.
 The policy will only make decisions for the architecture on which it is implemented.
 Using this idea in the context of DVFS, we can compare the displayed performance of applications that change the display at lower frequencies to the displayed performance at the processor's highest available frequency.
 If the two frequencies result in identical sequences and timing of frames on the screen, then we can safely conclude that these two processor states have the same displayed performance.
-This maximum frequency satisfies user demands for displayed performance as well as the architecture can, marking a basis for satisfying the user that is fixed for the architecture.
-Hence, initializing a DVFS policy at the maximum frequency "seeds" the policy with a meaningful level of displayed performance.
+This maximum frequency satisfies user demands for displayed